-- CTWSRO - 4 The four tribes are also members of the CRITFC, which coordinates management policy and provides - 5 fisheries technical services for the member tribes.
-The CRITFC tribes work together to achieve - 6 accomplishments and milestones for protection of tribal treaty fishing rights, salmon, and the watersheds - 7 where fish live. - 8 Present day tribal reservations may encompass a fraction of a tribe's previously occupied territory; - 9 therefore, tribes have the exclusive right of taking fish at all usual and accustomed places in accordance - with applicable treaties.
-For example, the combined amount of tribal reservation land for the Nez Perce, - 11 Umatilla, Yakama, and Warm Springs reservations consists of 2.5 million acres, but the tribes' aboriginal - 12 lands and ceded areas encompass 41 million acres (CRITFC 1994).
-The four Columbia River Treaty - tribes enjoy fishing rights along the Columbia River from the Bonneville to McNary dams.
-This section of - the Columbia River, also known as Zone 6 is an exclusive treaty Indian commercial fishing area.
-Non- - 15 commercial sport fishers may still fish in this stretch of water.
-Tribes are legally entitled to half the - harvestable surplus of fish in the Columbia River.
-To meet these requirements, Oregon and Washington - must set their fisheries in the lower zones (Zone 1-5) in a way that leaves enough fish to harvest in - Zone 6.
-The tribes are committed to rebuilding salmon and steelhead populations to healthy, harvestable - 19 levels, and fairly sharing the conservation burden so they may fully exercise their right to take fish at all - 20 usual and accustomed fishing locations.
+The four tribes are also members of the CRITFC, which coordinates management policy and provides fisheries technical services for the member tribes.
+The CRITFC tribes work together to achieve accomplishments and milestones for protection of tribal treaty fishing rights, salmon, and the watersheds where fish live.

+8 Present day tribal reservations may encompass a fraction of a tribe's previously occupied territory;

+9 therefore, tribes have the exclusive right of taking fish at all usual and accustomed places in accordance lands and ceded areas encompass 41 million acres (CRITFC 1994).
+The four Columbia River Treaty tribes enjoy fishing rights along the Columbia River from the Bonneville to McNary dams.
+This section of the Columbia River, also known as Zone 6 is an exclusive treaty Indian commercial fishing area.
+Noncommercial sport fishers may still fish in this stretch of water.
+Tribes are legally entitled to half the harvestable surplus of fish in the Columbia River.
+To meet these requirements, Oregon and Washington must set their fisheries in the lower zones (Zone 1-5) in a way that leaves enough fish to harvest in